 DraftKings (20% deposit matching up to $1,000), BetMGM ($1,000 in risk-free bets), FanDuel (up to $1,000 in risk-free bets), Caesars (up to $1,001 risk-free in bet credits), WynnBET ($1,000 risk-free bet credits).
 We also update the bonuses for specific games in our "Sportsbook offer" section every week.

 What sports will I be able to bet on?

 Arizona bettors can bet on all the major league sports (NFL, NBA, MLB, MLS, NHL) and more such as European basketball leagues, cricket and rugby.

 Available Bonuses & Promos

-Sign-up offers with bonuses and bet credits are available for several popular, licensed, now live sportsbooks in Arizona.
+Sign-up offers with bonuses are available for several legal sportsbooks in Arizona.
 No codes are needed, although we have them for some of the books below.
 Just follow the direct links here to claim the promotions:

 DraftKings Bonus: Deposit a minimum of $5 and DraftKings will match 20% of your deposit amount up to $1,000 when you join.